indieweb/wordpress-indieweb/readme.md

 ### 2.1.0 ###

-* added "syndication-links" and "wordpress-syndication plugins
+* added "syndication-links", "indieauth" and "wordpress-syndication plugins
 * expanded Indieweb Page with description of plugins
 * second contributor
 * fixed some small bugs